sphinx-contrib/sphinx-lint/tests/fixtures/xfail/superfluous-backtick-in-front-of-role.rst

-.. expect: 10: superfluous backtick in front of role (backtick-before-role)
+.. expect: 15: superfluous backtick in front of role (backtick-before-role)
-.. expect: 18: superfluous backtick in front of role (backtick-before-role)
+.. expect: 23: superfluous backtick in front of role (backtick-before-role)

+.. and as erroneous roles may greatly looks like default roles, sphinx-lint sees:
+.. expect: default role used
+.. expect: default role used

 Right: